open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 for exporter to do any cleanup required.

 Shutdown should be called only once for each `MetricExporter` instance.
-After the call to `Shutdown` subsequent calls to `MetricExporter` are not allowed and should return a Failure result.
+After the call to `Shutdown` subsequent calls to `Export` are not allowed and should return a Failure result.

 `Shutdown` should not block indefinitely (e.g. if it attempts to flush the data and the destination is unavailable).
 OpenTelemetry client authors can decide if